JNComputingLIFE/Hackathon24-DenodoSentiment/README.md

 This architecture ensures the system is **scalable**, **flexible**, and capable of providing up-to-the-minute insights based on the most recent data available.

----

-## Conclusion

-This repository offers a powerful sentiment analysis engine that integrates data from Oracle XE, virtualized via Denodo, and processed through Google Colab.
-The system enables **real-time data access** and provides actionable insights into customer sentiment across different banks.
-The analysis can be tailored for specific banks or provide a general overview, making this tool flexible for different use cases.

-For a detailed walkthrough on setting up and running this project, please refer to the **Installation** and **Usage** sections in the repository.

----